VSI Archive Backup System for OpenVMS Installation Guide

 2.1.2.
 ABS/MDMS Client Software

 ABS/MDMS client software should be installed on any OpenVMS node that can communicate with the ABS/MDMS server and for which you want to create ABS save/restore requests.
-This communication may be done using DECnet or TCP/IP.
+This communication may be done using either DECnet or TCP/IP.

 Note